-- Wash the outboard motor body using fresh water.
+- Wash the exterior of the outboard motor using fresh water.
 NOTICE: Do not spray water into the air intake.
-[ECM01841] For further information, see page 68. - Fill the fuel tank with fresh fuel and add one ounce of "Yamalube Fuel Stabilizer & Conditioner Plus" to each gallon of fuel.
+[ECM01841] For further information, see page 75. - Fill the fuel tank with fresh fuel and add one ounce of "Yamalube Fuel Stabilizer & Conditioner Plus" to each gallon of fuel.